navigating-the-darkweb/navigating-the-darkweb/docs/chapter2_tor.rst

 The list of Tor exit nodes is publicly available [#]_, which makes it relatively trivial to detect the usage of Tor in a network (Tor is generally blocked in corporate environments or some countries).
 As explained later in this chapter, Tor bridges can make this detection more complex.

-Because Tor will hide your IP address, using the Tor network, it is possible to browse the Surface Web anonymously, but Tor also features a darknet via the Onion Services [#]_ (formerly known as “Hidden Services”), which are like websites that are only accessible through the Tor network.
+Because Tor will hide your IP address, using the Tor network, it is possible to browse the Surface Web anonymously, but Tor also features a darknet via the `Onion Services <#id9>`_ [#]_ (formerly known as “Hidden Services”), which are like websites that are only accessible through the Tor network.

 Tor Encryption (Onion Encryption Layers)
 ========================================